TheGhostHuCodes/omiros/README.md

     └── system.toml
     ```

-    This is a great directory to track under verison control.
+    This is a great directory to track under version control.

 3.  **Run the application:**